MattDrennan/GreenworksMap/README.md

 This project currently relies on two API keys.
 The first is [ArcGIS](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) and the second is [OpenCharge](https://community.openchargemap.org/t/api-keys-are-now-required/161).
 In addition, it is necessary to create three files: cred.js, Cred.java, DatabaseConstants.java, and hibernate.cfg.xml.
 The steps for creating these files are below.

-1. Create a database named “ecomap.”
-1. Run “ecomap.sql” on the database.
-1. Run the webapp folder on TomCat 10.
-WARNING: Tomcat 9 will not work.
 1. Create a file, 'cred.js', in the root directory of 'webmap' with the following:
 ```
 var mapKey = 'MAP_KEY_HERE';
 ```
-5. Create a "Cred.java" file in "com/GREENWORKS/eco" with the following:
+2. Create a "Cred.java" file in the "com->GREENWORKS->eco->" folder with the following:
 ```
 package com.GREENWORKS.eco;

 public class Cred {
     // Put all data you want hidden here
     public static final String OPENCHARGEKEY = "OPEN_CHARGE_API_KEY_HERE";
     public static final String BASE_URL = "BASE_URL_OF_WEBSITE_HERE";
 }
 ```
-6. Create a "DatabaseConstants.java" file in "com/GREENWORKS/eco/constants" with the following:
+3. Create a "DatabaseConstants.java" file in the "com->GREENWORKS->eco->constants->" folder with the following:
 ```
 package com.GREENWORKS.eco.constants;